Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 - hierarchical lock

 ##### Update locks
-Most deadlocks involves only 2 transaction and happen because they lock some resource in a shared way with the intention of upgrading it later.
+Most deadlocks involves only 2 transactions and happen because they lock some resource in a shared way with the intention of upgrading it later.
 Update locks allow to state the intention of upgrading the lock later in order to prevent other transactions to express the same will.
 There are 3 possible lock request:
 - SHARED LOCK (SL): express the intention to read only